Asset Readings & Route Stops

 - Numeric ranges: Min/max values defined on the attribute type (e.g., temperature must be -50 to 150 °C)

-- Required vs. optional: Some attributes may be required at certain checkpoints
+- Required vs. optional: Some attributes may be required at certain route stops

 - Data type: Integer readings can't have decimals, boolean readings must be true/false, etc.